-Parents across the country are wondering whether it is safe to travel with kids right now.
-Unfortunately, the answer to that question isn't straightforward .
-It depends on your family's vaccination status, who you plan to see, what you plan to do, and how you plan to get there.
+Parents across the country are wondering whether it is safe to travel with kids right now during the Covid-19 pandemic.
+Unfortunately, the answer to that question isn't straightforward, especially with the rise of new variants.
+It depends on your family's vaccination status, who you plan to see, what you plan to do and how you plan to get there.

-The Centers for Disease Control (CDC) recommends delaying travel until you are fully vaccinated, because "travel increases your chance of getting and spreading COVID-19."
+The Centers for Disease Control (CDC) recommends delaying travel until you are fully vaccinated, because travel increases your chance of getting and spreading the virus.
+If it has been at least six months since your last shot, you should get a booster shot before your trip.

-The CDC says fully vaccinated people can travel safely within the country.
-They don't need to get tested for COVID-19 before or after their trips and they don't need to self-quarantine.
-While the CDC says you don't need to wear a face mask if you're fully vaccinated and outdoors, they do recommend wearing your mask in busy areas, like airports and bus stations, and they recommend masking both indoors and outdoors for those who are unvaccinated, like kids under 12.
+The CDC says fully vaccinated people can travel within the country.
+They don't need to get tested for COVID-19 before or after their trips and they don't need to self-quarantine, though they should self-monitor for symptoms and get tested if symptoms appear.
+While the CDC says you don't need to wear a face mask if you're fully vaccinated and outdoors, they do recommend wearing your mask in public spaces, like airports and bus stations, and they recommend masking both indoors and outdoors for those who are unvaccinated, like kids under 5.

-Airlines and epidemiologists say that it's safe to fly again thanks to hospital-grade air filtration and rigorous cleaning and screening practices—although, unlike in the early days of the pandemic, planes taking to the air these days are rarely empty enough to allow for 3 feet (never mind 6 feet) of social distancing between passenger groups, especially during peak holiday travel times.
-On airplanes, proximity to an infected person is the most important factor to be worried about, but the risk of getting infected on an airplane remains relatively low .
+Airlines and epidemiologists say that it's safe to fly again if you're vaccinated, thanks to hospital-grade air filtration and rigorous cleaning and screening practices—although, unlike in the early days of the pandemic, planes taking to the air these days are rarely empty enough to allow for 3 feet (nevermind 6 feet) of social distancing between passenger groups, especially during peak holiday travel times.
+On airplanes, proximity to an infected person is the most important factor to be worried about, but the risk of getting infected on an airplane remains relatively low.

 Public health experts agree that while there's no such thing as a no-risk trip during the pandemic, there are ways to significantly reduce your family's risk of getting sick, including wearing masks when traveling by plane, train or bus, washing hands frequently, using hand sanitizer—especially after contact with high-touch surfaces—and keeping physical distance whenever possible from your fellow travelers.